jrsmith3/tfan-parsers/README.txt

 metadata:
 The StaibDat object will split the lines on the colon and whitespace, where the string on the left is the dictionary key, and the string on the right is the dictionary value.
 The StaibDat object will strip any extra whitespace before or after of the key string.
 Also, the StaibDat object will remove any whitespace in the middle of the key string and compress the remaining text together.
 The StaibDat object will strip any whitespace before or after the value string also.
 Some of the metadata lines have either implicit or explicit units.
 For those lines that don't have units, the StaibDat object will add the key string as the dictionary key and the value string as the dictionary value.

-Metadata keys have explicit units if the last characteris contain brackets enclosing a string, e.g. [V].
+Metadata keys have explicit units if the last characters contain brackets enclosing a string, e.g. [V].
 The StaibDat object will break off this unit from the key string leaving only a string that can be legitimately used as a dictionary key.
 Some metadata keys have implicit units defined by me.
 The StaibDat object will include these units.
 See the source for more details.

 For the metadata lines with units, the StaibDat object will use the key string as the dictionary key, but for the the dictionary value, the StaibDat object will use a dictionary with two elements: "value" and "unit".
 The metadata value and unit will be placed in this dictionary.